gamzrdogane/Conditioned-3D-Deep-Kriging-with-Locally-Varying-Anisotropy/README.md

 ### Getting Started with 3D Estimation Using C-DK and C-DK+LVA

-**Folder C-DK 3D-Nested CV:** This folder contains an example Data folder for implementing the C-DK model, along with a Jupyter notebook that demonstrates the extension of DeepKriging into 3D.
-Conditioning is achieved using Locally Dependent Moments (LDM).
-To execute the code, run `C-DK 3D-Nested CV.ipynb`.
+**Folder C-DK 3D-Nested CV:** This folder includes an example Data folder necessary for implementing the C-DK model, along with a Jupyter notebook demonstrating the extension of DeepKriging into 3D.
+The notebook also illustrates the incorporation of conditioning, achieved using Locally Dependent Moments (LDM).
+To run the code, execute C-DK 3D-Nested CV.ipynb.

-**Folder C-DK+LVA 3D-Nested CV:** This folder contains the same example Data folder as in Folder C-DK 3D-Nested CV, with the addition of the LVA file, which is required for implementing the C-DK+LVA model.
-This model enhances the ability to represent complex geological features.
-To execute the code, run C-DK+LVA 3D-Nested CV.ipynb.
+**Folder C-DK+LVA 3D-Nested CV:** This folder contains the same example Data folder as the Folder C-DK 3D-Nested CV, with the addition of the LVA file required for implementing the C-DK+LVA model.
+The notebook demonstrates how this model enhances the representation of complex geological features.
+To run the code, execute C-DK+LVA 3D-Nested CV.ipynb.

 Note that GSLIB executable files may be required.